We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Nonconforming Mortgage Loans

-FHA, USDA, and VA mortgage loans are insured by the government in case of a default, but are processed and managed by authorized private mortgage lenders.
-These types of mortgages allow potential homeowners to buy a home with a down payment of 10% or less, lower minimum credit requirements, higher loan limits, and a higher debt-to-income ratio.
+FHA, USDA, and VA mortgage loans are insured by the government in the event of default but are processed and managed by authorized private mortgage lenders.
+These mortgages allow potential homeowners to buy a home with a down payment of 10% or less, lower minimum credit score requirements, higher loan limits, and a higher debt-to-income ratio.

 Nonconforming loans are a good option for potential borrowers who: